a-h-ismail/auto-setup/README.md

 ## Introduction

-Linux auto setup is a set of scripts and configuration file that helps you setup your Linux system.
+Linux Auto Setup is a set of scripts and a configuration file that helps you setup your Linux system.
 It relies only on coreutils and other basic tools like `acl`.

 ## Features